This Year's Project: Assuring Services for Older Iowans during the Pandemic

 About Our Organization

 Connections is one of six Area Agencies on Aging in Iowa working to keep older Iowans independent, healthy, and thriving in the environment of their choice.
 Connections Area Agency on Aging is your one stop shop for aging in place in Iowa.
 We enhance the quality of life for elders through education, planning, and coordination of services.
 Connections Area Agency on Aging provides services and supports to older Iowans and their caregivers in the following Iowa counties: Adair, Adams, Cass, Cherokee, Clarke, Decatur, Fremont, Harrison, Ida, Mills, Monona, Montgomery, Page, Plymouth, Pottawattamie, Ringgold, Shelby, Taylor, Union, and Woodbury.
-Services we provide include: information and assistance, service navigation, meal programs, caregiver support, respite services, consumer protection, evidence-based health programs, advocacy, Older Worker Program, and recreation and educational programs.
+Services we provide include: information and assistance, service navigation, meal programs, caregiver support, respite services, consumer protection, evidence-based health programs, advocacy, senior transporation, Older Worker Program, and recreation and educational programs.

 Family Caregiver Programming